Buffalo Bills: Logos and uniforms

 For their first two seasons, the Bills wore uniforms based on those of the Detroit Lions at the time.
 Ralph Wilson had been a minority owner of the Lions before founding the Bills, and the Bills' predecessors in the AAFC had also worn blue and silver uniforms.

-The team's original colors were Honolulu blue, silver and white, and the helmets were silver with no striping.
+The team's original colors were Honolulu blue, silver, and white, and the helmets were silver with no striping.
 There was no logo on the helmet, which displayed the players' numbers on each side.

 In 1962, the standing red bison was designated as the logo and took its place on a white helmet.
 In 1962, the team's colors also changed to red, white, and blue.
-The team switched to blue jerseys with red and white shoulder stripes similar to those worn by the Buffalo Bisons AHL hockey team of the same era.
+The team switched to blue jerseys with red and white shoulder stripes, similar to the Buffalo Bisons AHL hockey team of the same era.
 The helmets were white with a red center stripe.
 The jerseys again saw a change in 1964 when the shoulder stripes were replaced by a distinctive stripe pattern on the sleeves consisting of four stripes, two thicker inner stripes and two thinner outer stripes all bordered by red piping.
 By 1965, red and blue center stripes were put on the helmets.

 The Bills introduced blue pants worn with the white jerseys in 1973, the last year of the standing buffalo helmet.
 The blue pants remained through 1985.
 The face mask on the helmet was blue from 1974 through 1986 before changing to white.

 The standing bison logo was replaced by a blue charging one with a red slanting stripe streaming from its horn.
-The newer emblem, which is still the primary one used by the franchise, was designed by aerospace designer Stevens Wright in 1974.
+The newer emblem, still the primary one used by the franchise, was designed by aerospace designer Stevens Wright in 1974.